 Weaponry and gear

 The assault groups are armed with various Heckler and Koch MP5 models and Sig-Sauer P228s for personal defense.
 The sniper support group uses the L96A1 7.62mm sniper rifle.
-Personal body armor is mostly of indigenous Swedish origin and has been battle proven by Swedish soldiers who took part in UN missions.
+Personal body armor is mostly of indigenous Swedish origin and has been battle-proven by Swedish soldiers in UN missions.

 The unit also distinguishes itself from other Swedish police by a wide variety of uniforms, including standard Army woodland camouflage.